DV

 What is the difference between IXUS and VEA?

-IXUS (iShares Core MSCI Total International Stock ETF) tracks MSCI ACWI ex USA IMI Index with a provide exposure to the fund's underlying index or strategy per issuer materials. strategy, while VEA (Vanguard FTSE Developed Markets ETF) tracks FTSE Developed All Cap ex US Index with a track the ftse developed all cap ex us index. approach.
+IXUS (iShares Core MSCI Total International Stock ETF) tracks MSCI ACWI ex USA IMI Index with an index strategy, while VEA (Vanguard FTSE Developed Markets ETF) tracks FTSE Developed All Cap ex US Index with an international approach.
 They are issued by BlackRock and Vanguard respectively.

 Can I hold both IXUS and VEA?